• Home

 What is Myofunctional Therapy

-Myofunctional therapy is a specific therapy designed to target the muscles of the face and, tongue and neck.
+Myofunctional therapy is a specific therapy designed to target the muscles of the face, tongue, and neck.

 Common reasons to seek therapy are: